-Delaware is the smallest US state with legal online poker, though a liquidity agreement with Nevada does help the numbers.
+Delaware is the smallest US state with legal online poker, though a liquidity-sharing agreement with Nevada does help the numbers.
 Thee state’s three casinos all operate their own branded skins on a shared 888 Poker network.

 West Virginia became the fifth state to legalize online poker with a new law in March 2019.

 The WV Lottery Interactive Wagering Act also includes provisions for casino-style online gambling.
 WV sports betting — both retail and online — were already legal at the the time of passage.

 It’ll still be quite some time before West Virginians can pull up a seat at the virtual tables, though.
 Regulators must promulgate rules and create a full framework for the new industry, so late 2020 looks like the preliminary timeline for launch.

 Michigan should have been number five in 2018, but a holiday veto from then-governor Rick Snyder set its plans back a year.
 The sponsors tried again in 2019 under a new governor, and this time the legislation stuck.

 Lawmakers in both chambers voted to legalize online gambling just before the winter break, and Gov. Gretchen Whitmer signed it into law on Dec.
 20. Instead of number five, Michigan is number six.

 Expect MI online poker to launch in 2021, in all likelihood.